Contact information

 BIOGRAPHY

-Currently based at the Nuffield Department of Women's and Reproductive Health at the John Radcliffe Hospital and the Centre for Human Genetics, my DPhil research at the University of Oxford focuses on the molecular signalling pathways between the placenta and pancreatic islets.
-Specifically, I am investigating how placental hormones and extracellular vesicles (pEVs) influence maternal islet adaptation during pregnancy, both in physiological states and in gestational diabetes mellitus (GDM).
-My work also involves studying protein abundance in human islets from pregnant donors, with a particular emphasis on pregnancy-induced alterations in alpha and beta cells, as well as the expression and roles of prolactin receptors, the 5-HT₂B (serotonin) receptor, and glucagon-like peptide-1 (GLP-1).
-This research aims to advance our understanding of placental contributions to maternal metabolic adaptations and the pathophysiology of GDM.
+My DPhil research at the University of Oxford, based at the Nuffield Department of Women’s and Reproductive Health (NDWRH) and the Centre for Human Genetics, explored the molecular dialogue between the placenta and maternal pancreatic islets.
+I investigated how placental hormones and extracellular vesicles (pEVs) influence maternal islet adaptation during pregnancy, both in normal pregnancy and in gestational diabetes mellitus (GDM).
+My work also focused on studying protein abundance in human islets from pregnant donors, with a particular emphasis on pregnancy-induced alterations in alpha and beta cells, as well as the expression and roles of the prolactin receptor, the 5-HT₂B (serotonin) receptor, and glucagon-like peptide-1 (GLP-1).
+My goal was to advance our understanding of placental contributions to maternal metabolic adaptations and the pathophysiology of GDM.

 AWARDS